 I’ll say right up front that I’ve never worked in the foodservice industry.
 I don’t know anything about it other than being a customer.
 When I met my wife, I gave a standard 15% tip for average to great service, but I was also ruthless when there was bad service.
 The server got 10% if they were lucky.

 It is absolutely true when they say that opposites attract.
-That is my wife and I to a “T” in most respects.
-She’s the ying to my yang.
+That is my wife and me to a “T” in most respects.
+She’s the Ying to my Yang.
 She is a very kind and generous woman.
 And, like most husbands’ wives, she brings out the best in me.
-My wife has always been big believer in a 20% standard tip.
+My wife has always been a big believer in a 20% standard tip.

 After four years of dating and now over 11 years of marriage, she has changed me for the better with my poor tipping habits with her tipping tips.
 About three or four years ago, I started giving a standard 20% tip for even average service.

 Tipping Tips – Are We Reinforcing Bad Behavior With Excessive Tipping?

 My buddy Greg thinks that my excessive tipping contributes to the poor service that he gets at restaurants.
-Let me explain with some tipping tips and examples that reenforce his points.
+Let me explain with some tipping tips and examples that reinforce his points.

 Let’s say, for example, that I have poor service one day at a restaurant, but I still give the waiter a 20% tip on my meal.
 In his or her mind, he must have done a great job.
 But the truth of the matter was that it was just okay service and maybe even borderline below average.